Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst: Abstract

 \section{Abstract}

-\bf Fast radio bursts (FRBs) are millisecond-duration transients of unknown origin, likely associated with compact astrophysical objects.
-We report evidence for a damped millisecond quasi-periodic structure in a non-repeat FRB~20190122C.
-The burst consists of eight closely spaced radio pulses separated by $\sim$1 ms, with pulse amplitudes exhibiting an exponential decay starting from the brightest component.
-Combined Gaussian fitting and time-series analysis reveal a quasi-periodic oscillation (QPO) at $\sim$1 kHz.
-The observed QPO is consistent with damped magnetospheric oscillations.
-Assuming an Alfvén wave origin, we estimate a surface magnetic field of $\sim 10^{12}$ G and a characteristic spin period of $\sim$1 s, favoring a low-field magnetar or young neutron star scenario.
-The absence of frequency drift and the presence of exponential damping disfavor a merger-driven origin.
-These results suggest the first detection of an exponentially decaying QPO in any FRB, marking a rare detection of coherent oscillatory behavior in FRBs.
+Fast radio bursts (FRBs) are millisecond-duration transients of unknown origin, likely associated with compact astrophysical objects.
+We report evidence of a damped millisecond quasi-periodic structure in the apparently non-repeating FRB~20190122C.
+The burst consists of eight closely spaced radio pulses with a characteristic separation of \(\sim3.6\) ms, and the pulse amplitudes show an approximately exponential post-peak decay.
+This timing-and-amplitude morphology is broadly consistent with a damped magnetospheric disturbance.
+Under an illustrative Alfvénic interpretation, the characteristic timescale corresponds to an order-of-magnitude local magnetic-field estimate of $\sim 10^{12}$ G, broadly compatible with low-field magnetar or strongly magnetized neutron-star scenarios.
+The absence of measurable evolution in the pulse spacing and the post-peak damping-like amplitude envelope are less naturally expected in simple merger-driven scenarios.
+These results suggest a rare candidate for an exponentially damped millisecond quasi-periodic structure in an FRB, providing an observational clue to transient oscillatory activity in FRBs.

 Fast radio bursts (FRBs) are millisecond-duration flashes of radio waves that originate from extragalactic distances.
 Their immense brightness temperatures imply coherent emission mechanisms, yet the identity of their progenitors remains unresolved.
 Whether all FRBs, especially the repeating and non-repeating types, emerge from a single physical class or represent distinct populations continues to be debated (e.g. \cite{Petroff2019, Cordes2019,zhang2020physical, zhang2023physics}).
 Repeaters exhibit persistent activity over months or years, whereas some FRBs—despite follow-up efforts—remain singular events.
 This observational dichotomy suggests a range of possible origins, from cataclysmic explosions to magnetospheric instabilities \cite{platts2019living, feng2022frequency}.